-- Lab tests, including growth hormone levels, blood sugar levels, and thyroid function, may be performed while you use lanreotide.
+- Lab tests may be performed while you use lanreotide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using lanreotide while you are pregnant.
 It is not known if lanreotide is found in breast milk.
 Do not breast-feed while taking lanreotide.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: